 Self-treatment is a common practice not only in Pakistan, but all over the world.
-It refers to the use of drugs and non-medicinal approaches, without consulting a medical professional prior to treatment.
+It refers to the use of drugs and non-medicinal approaches, without consulting a general physician prior to treatment.

 Therapies such as herbal remedies, massage therapy, acupuncture and even aromatherapy are used by patients for self-treatment.
 While self-treatment can help reduce the load on the medical services, it is a double edged sword that also has a lot of downsides as well.

 We discuss the causes, conditions, and risks and possible benefits of self-treatment.

 Why do people self-treat?

 People opt for self-treatment when they don’t want to go to the doctor or other primary care provider.
 However, a lot of religious, cultural, regional and demographic factors pay an important role in self-treatment as well.

 Self-treatment, of which, self-medication is the most popular one according to research, is convenient and cost effective for the patient.
 Usually people who deal with minor illnesses opt for self-treatment and over the counter medication.